 1981: The Wine Spectator publishes their recommendations among current releases in the October 16 to 21 edition which includes Caparone 1979 Cabernet Sauvignon, Tepusquet Vineyard for $9.50.

 1982: Dave releases his 1980 vintage of Templeton Merlot.
-Grapes are sourced from the Templeton Gap, designated on the label.
+Grapes are sourced from the Templeton Gap, “Templeton” was shown on the label.

 1982: Dave obtains several quality Aglianico wines from Italy to taste and evaluate.
 He studies the two appellations known for quality Aglianico wines: Taurasi and Aglianico del Vulture.
 Taurasi produces 12,000 cases per year from 970 acres; the Aglianico del Vulture appellation has a limited production and is only 600 acres in size.